Deseret CWMU Antlerless Elk

 • Respect the property and employees.

-• Shed antlers are considered the property of Deseret.
-Hunters or guests cannot pick up or remove shed antlers from the ranch.
+• Shed antlers and “dead heads” are Deseret's property.
+Hunters or guests cannot pick up or remove them from the ranch.

 Deseret Antlerless Elk FAQ